An Introduction to Geometric Topology: Mapping class group

 \begin{example} The groups $\MCG(S^2)$ and $\MCG(D^2)$ are trivial by Theorems \ref{Smale:teo} and \ref{S2:omotopi:teo}. \end{example}

 The group $\MCG(S_{g,b,p})$ acts on $H_1(S_{g,b,p}, \matZ)$ since homotopic functions induce the same maps in homology.
 We get a group homomorphism

 with $n=2g+ \max\{b+p-1,0\}$.
-The homomorphism is neither injective nor surjective in general.
+This homomorphism is neither injective nor surjective in general.
 Its kernel is called the \emph{Torelli group} of $S_{g,b,p}$.
 The mapping class group of a sphere is trivial, so we look at the torus.